 So why Canada?
 Canada is the perfect place to become a ski instructor for so many reasons.
 Some 20 million people travel to Canada every year just to enjoy one of around 300 ski resorts in the country.
 And with snow fall of around 10 metres most winters, it’s easy to understand why.
 Canadian people are world renowned for being kind, friendly and laid back.
 That certainly translates to their ski resorts and you’ll feel right at home in no time.
 You’ll be eating poutine, having a drink with course mates in one of the cosy bars and generally having the time of your life.
 Canadian resorts also offer great opportunities for further exploration on days off.
 A Canadian road trip is an absolute MUST!
 Check out Banff and Jasper national parks, or head across the border to Seattle for a weekend, the options are pretty much limitless.
 We Are Sno ski instructor courses in Canada are available in Silverstar and Mount Washington ski resorts.
 Mount Washington is located on Vancouver island making it one of the most picturesque ski resorts around.
 It boasts over 11 metres of annual snowfall, 2 terrain parks, 81 total runs and over 1700 acres of terrains, so you won’t be bored!
 The accommodation provided is in a spot called The Riding Fool in the nearby town of Cumberland.
 It’s warm and cosy and the town has all the basics that you’ll need for day to day living.
 If you need a bit of city life you can drive to nearby city, Courtenay, in around 15 mins or catch a bus that takes around 30 mins.
 Honestly, what are you waiting for?

 Courses start from around £4,500 and can be paid off monthly over 12 months with 0% interest.
-There are early bird discounts available depending on how far in advance you book.To see the full details about the course click here and make sure to fill in the eligibility form to receive the full brochure containing all the info you’ll need on ski instructor course in Canada and elsewhere.
+There are early bird discounts available depending on how far in advance you book.To see the full details about the course click here and make sure to fill in the eligibility form to receive the full brochure containing all the info you’ll need on ski instructor jobs and courses in Canada and elsewhere.
 We Are Sno have a 100% pass rate which speaks highly of the level of support they give their interns during the duration of the course, not to mention the excellent instructors.

 You can read and watch reviews from people who have taken the